csdojo-defaang/defaang/CONTRIBUTING.md

 ## Remarks

-If something is missing here, or you feel something is not well described, either directly open a PR or ask one of the community places.
+If something is missing here, or you feel something is not well described, either directly open a PR or ask in one of the community places.